 - In a large bowl, cream butter and sugar until crumbly, about 2 minutes.
 Add egg; beat well.
 Combine the flour, baking soda, salt and cinnamon; add to the creamed mixture alternately with milk.
 Stir in persimmon pulp.

 - Pour into six well-greased 8-oz. custard cups or ramekins.
 Cover tightly with a double layer of foil.
 Place on a rack in a deep kettle.
 Add 1 in. of boiling water to kettle; cover and boil gently.
 Replace water as needed.
-Steam for 1-1/2 hours or until a toothpick inserted near the center comes out clean.
+Steam for 1-1/2 hours or until a toothpick inserted in the center comes out clean.
 Let stand 10 minutes before removing from custard cups.

 - For butter sauce, in a small saucepan, combine the sugar, evaporated milk, butter and salt.
 Cook and stir over medium heat for 3-5 minutes or until heated through.
 Remove from the heat; stir in vanilla.
 Drizzle over pudding.
-Yield: 6 servings.